HyMem: Hybrid Memory Architecture with Dynamic Retrieval Scheduling: Conclusion

 \section{Conclusion}

 We propose HyMem, a hybrid memory framework for large language model agents inspired by the principle of cognitive economy, designed to address the efficiency-performance trade-off in long dialogue scenarios.
 Unlike traditional static memory approaches, HyMem employs a dual-granularity memory storage and dynamic scheduling mechanism that strategically allocates retrieval and reasoning resources between a lightweight memory module and an activatable deep memory module based on query complexity.
 Augmented by a reflection module for multi-turn iterative refinement, our framework significantly enhances the flexibility and robustness of memory management.
-Experimental results show that HyMem achieves state-of-the-art performance on both the LOCOMO and LongMemEval benchmarks.
+Experimental results show that HyMem achieves state-of-the-art performance across multiple widely used benchmarks.
 This work underscores the importance of adaptive, resource-aware memory systems in enabling long-term, robust, and efficient agent interactions, and lays a foundation for theoretical and practical advances in scalable dialogue agents.